PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/index.md

 ---
 title: "Proteomics Data Analysis in R/Bioconductor"
 author: "Tyler Sagendorf"
-date: "October 21, 2021"
+date: "January 04, 2022"
 site: bookdown::bookdown_site
-output: bookdown::bs4_book
+output: bookdown::gitbook
 documentclass: book
 bibliography:
 - references.bib
 - r-packages.bib
 csl: begell-house-chicago-author-date.csl
 link-citations: yes
 nocite: '@*'
-description: "This is a comprehensive tutorial for proteomics data analysis in R that utilizes packages developed by researchers at PNNL and from Bioconductor."
+description: This is a tutorial for proteomics data analysis in R that utilizes packages developed by researchers at PNNL and from Bioconductor.
 ---

 # Welcome! {-}